Greek passenger stopped from boarding doomed Ethiopian Airlines flight

 The crash of the Ethiopian Airlines jet occurred shortly after it took off from Addis Ababa, killing all 157 people on board.

-In a post on Facebook, Mavropoulos said he only became aware of the crash while preparing to check in for a later flight when he was again was stopped by airport staff.
+In a post on Facebook, Mavropoulos said he only became aware of the crash while preparing to check in for the later flight when he was again stopped by airport staff.